Wisconsin

 Morning:

-This morning, we will check out of our Milwaukee hotel, load our luggage into the motorcoach, and head to our next destination, Madison, Wisconsin.
-Upon arriving to Madison, we will stop at the state’s Capitol building for a docent led tour of the grounds.
+We will check out of our Milwaukee hotel, load our luggage into the motorcoach, and head to our next destination: Madison, Wisconsin.
+Upon arriving to Madison, we will stop at the state’s Capitol building for a docent-led exploration of the grounds.
 We will visit the Capitol’s observation deck (weather dependent) for panoramic views of the city.
-We’ll be able to see the isthmus that Madison sits upon – situated perfectly between Lake Monona and Lake Mendota.
+We’ll be able to see the isthmus that Madison sits upon, situated perfectly between Lake Monona and Lake Mendota.
 Next, we will depart the Capitol on foot for our cheese tasting class.
-A cheese expert will guide us through an hour-long class to learn about different types of cheeses, the cheese-making process, the stories of artisan cheesemakers, and the unique characteristics of Wisconsin cheese.
+A cheese expert will lead us through an hour-long class to learn about different types of cheeses, the cheese-making process, the stories of artisan cheesemakers, and the unique characteristics of Wisconsin cheese.
 Additionally, a variety of Wisconsin cheeses will be available for tasting.
-After our class, we will explore State Street, where your group leader will point out notable places for your free afternoon.
+After our class, we will explore State Street, where the Group Leader will point out notable places for our free afternoon.

 Lunch: